raboof/akka.github.com/blog/_posts/2017-05-16-supervision.md

 One thing we have not mentioned yet is how to let the failure bubble up in the parent actor hierarchy, i.e. corresponding to `escalate` in untyped actors.
 For that we need to `watch` the child from the parent and `watch` is the topic of next blog post.

 The full source code of these examples, including corresponding Java examples, are available in [patriknw/akka-typed-blog](https://github.com/patriknw/akka-typed-blog).

+_Edit 2017-05-24: In Akka 2.5.2 `Actor.restarter` was renamed to `Actor.supervise`.
+This post and the example repository has been updated._